K means Clustering – Introduction

 The other popularly used similarity measures are:-

-3. Minkowski distance: It is also known as the generalised distance metric.
+3. Minkowski distance: It is also known as the generalized distance metric.
 It can be used for both ordinal and quantitative variables

 You can find the entire code on my GitHub, along with a sample data set and a plotting function.
 Thanks for reading.